stubailo/sashko-dev/content/blog/resumes/index.md

 #### Get feedback and a proofread from someone

 It might be tempting to see a resume as a personal thing that’s embarrassing to share.
-But you’re about to hang your hopes for an exciting new job on this document -- at least get someone to read it over first!
+But it's such an important document -- try to get someone to read it over first!
 At the very least, ask someone you trust to look for typos or other mistakes.
 If you know someone that has experience hiring for tech roles, ask them what they think.

-At the end of the day, a well-put-together resume won’t change your actual experience or help you pass an interview.
-But it could certainly tip the scales and help you get that first interview.
+A well-put-together resume could really help you get that first interview.
+I hope this post was helpful!
+If you have any other questions or thoughts, please reach out to me at [@stubailo on Twitter](https://twitter.com/stubailo).

 _Thanks [@janhoogeveen](https://twitter.com/janhoogeveen) for providing feedback about this post!_